zhaw-iwi/singlestateconversation/README.md

 `<local>`

-9. Access your chatbot by entering the URL into your browser
+9. Access your chatbot by entering the URL into your browser\
-    - Example of format: https://[your pythonanywhere user name].pythonanywhere.com/[type id]/[user_id]/chat
+    URL Format: https://[your pythonanywhere user name].pythonanywhere.com/[type id]/[user_id]/chat

 `</local>`

 If something doesn't work as expected
-- Reload web application
+- Reload web application\
     Navigate to your web application and press the green button to reload it (required for all changes except for content in folder static/)
-- Have a look at the Error Log
+- Have a look at the Error Log\
     Study the latest error at the bottom of this file